AdrianKriger/osm_LoD1_3DCityModel/docs/docs/triangulation.md

 ### Building Footprints

 It is necessary to verify whether the building footprints have been removed from the surface.
-The Fig. 1 illustrate an example were a specific vector had to be accounted for or the result would not be water-tight with no holes nor gaps.
+Fig. 1 illustrate an example were a specific vector had to be accounted for or the result would not be water-tight with no holes nor gaps.

 <p align="center">
   <img src="{{site.baseurl | prepend: site.url}}/img/fp01.png" alt="alt text" width="350" height="350">  <img src="{{site.baseurl | prepend: site.url}}/img/fp02.png" alt="alt text" width="350" height="350">